SlenderSam/node-omdb-task/README.md

 # node-movie-task
  NodeJS movie web app with OMDB API
- Currently a work in progress, about 90 - 95% complete.
+ Currently a work in progress, about 95% complete.

  TO DO:
  - Multi-handle year range slider (required)
- - Code and comment refinement/polish-up (important)
+    - COMPROMISE: Currently two seperate ambiguous range sliders are implemented
  - Persistent watchlist (desirable)